PantaleoD/CIS298Assignment4/README.md

 # Assignment 4 - Add Implicit Intents and HTTP data loading to Beverage app.

-## Author

-## Description
+## Author  Dawn Pantaleo - NOTES IN CAPS AND MOSTLY UNDER THE KNOWN PROBLEMS, ETC....

+## Description  I USED YOUR VERSION...GOT CONNECTED WITH THE JSON..GOT THE BUTTONS...
+THEN CRASHED AND BURNED....

 This assignment will require you to either update my version of assignment 3, or your own version.
 This repository comes with my finished version of assignment 3.
 If you would rather use your version, you must replace all of the files in this project with your files.
 This way you can still make a pull request to submit the assignment.

 Once a user is on the detail page for a beverage item, there should be two additional buttons added that can be pressed.
 A Select Contact Button, and a Send Email button.
 The Select Contact button will allow a user to select a contact from the contacts application.
 The Send Email button will allow the user to send an email to the contact that was selected.